 - Avoid developing additional varicose and spider veins

 - Reduce risks for serious issues like blood clots and venous ulcers

-To learn more about staying active to improve vein health, consider visiting one of our world-class vein specialists.
-At USA Vein Clinics, we offer 90 locations nationwide and treat a range of potentially dangerous venous conditions.
+To learn more about staying active to improve vein health, consider visiting one of our experienced vein specialists.
+At USA Vein Clinics, we treat a range of potentially dangerous venous conditions.

-Our minimally-invasive, office-based vein treatments can be performed in just 15 to 30 minutes.
-You can leave immediately afterward and return to most normal activities.
-Most major health insurance plans cover our leading treatment techniques, which include:
+Our minimally invasive, outpatient vein treatments can be performed in under an hour, from start to finish.
+After your procedure, you can go home and return to most normal activities, including working at home.
+Most major health insurance plans cover our leading treatment methods, which include: